-If you sustained injuries in a bike accident, you might have a claim for compensation against the faulty party.
-A dedicated personal injury attorney from Tittle & Perlmuter could help you pursue financial compensation from the at-fault driver.
+If you sustained injuries in a bike crash, you might have a claim for compensation against the faulty party.
+A dedicated injury attorney could help you pursue financial compensation from the at-fault driver.

 Bike riders are entitled to use most public roads outside of major highways.
 Cyclists should use dedicated bike lanes when possible, although these are not always available.

 When a cyclist uses a roadway, they must travel near the outermost edge of the road.
 Motorists have the right to pass cyclists who are traveling well below the speed limit.
 This is true even on two-lane roads.
 However, a motorist must not infringe on the space of a cyclist or strike them while passing.
 If an accident occurs when a motorist tries to pass on the left, they could face civil liability for any injuries the cyclist suffers.
-A Chardon attorney could assist an injured cyclist in filing a civil lawsuit and pursuing damages from the bicycle accident.
+An experienced attorney could assist an injured cyclist in filing a civil lawsuit and pursuing damages from a Chardon bike crash.

 When this happens, the cyclist’s degree of fault will determine if they are entitled to monetary compensation.
 In Chardon, the doctrine of modified comparative negligence is in effect.
 Under this doctrine, a cyclist may only pursue compensation from the driver involved in a crash if it is determined that the driver is more than 50 percent responsible.

 Cyclists who are 50 percent or less at fault for an accident can recover compensation, but the jury is required to reduce their award in proportion to their degree of fault.
-A Chardon attorney could argue that the motorist played a substantial role in the bike crash and that the plaintiff was not at fault.
+An attorney could argue that the Chardon motorist played a substantial role in the bike crash and that the plaintiff was not at fault.

 If you are injured in a bike collision caused by a negligent motorist, you could be entitled to monetary damages.
 Pursuing these damages on your own is a significant risk, and even one clerical error could cost you the chance of financial recovery.